Anisotropic Proximal Gradient: Anisotropic smoothness: calculus and examples

 \subsection{Basic calculus}

-Next we show that anisotropic smoothness of $h\in \mathcal{C}^1(\bR^n)$ relative to $\phi$ means equivalently that $h$ can be written in terms of a smooth infimal convolution with $\phi$.
+In this subsection we show that anisotropic smoothness is a property satisfied by many practically relevant problems such as logistic regression, exponential regression or problems involving $\logsumexp$.
+For that purpose we show how to assemble more complicated functions from simple ones by developing a calculus for anisotropic smoothness.
+To begin with we shall provide equivalent characterizations of anisotropic smoothness.
+In particular we show that anisotropic smoothness of $f\in \mathcal{C}^1(\bR^n)$ relative to $\phi$ means equivalently that $f$ can be written in terms of a smooth infimal convolution with $\phi$.
 This generalizes \cite{laude2021conjugate} to reference functions $\phi$ which are not necessarily super-coercive.
 In the convex case we also provide dual characterizations of anisotropic smoothness in terms of relative strong convexity in the Bregman sense refining \cite[Lemma 4.2]{wang2021bregman}.
-In the smooth case relative strong convexity was considered in \cite{lu2018relatively,bauschke2019linear}. \begin{proposition}[characterizations of anisotropic smoothness] \ifx\ifsvjour\true \else \fi Let $h:\bR^n \to \exR$ be proper lsc and $L>0$.
-Then the following are equivalent: \begin{propenum} \item $h$ has the anisotropic descent property relative to $\phi$ with constant $L$; \item $h\in \mathcal{C}^1(\bR^n)$ with $\ran \nabla h \subseteq \ran \nabla \phi$ and $h = \xi \infconv L^{-1}\star \phi$ for some $\xi:\bR^n \to \exR$. \end{propenum} Any of the above statements implies that the infimal convolution in the second statement can be taken to be exact for some $\xi:\bR^n \to \exR$ proper, lsc.
+In the smooth case relative strong convexity was considered in \cite{lu2018relatively,bauschke2019linear}. \begin{proposition}[characterizations of anisotropic smoothness] \ifx\ifsvjour\true \else \fi Let $f:\bR^n \to \exR$ be proper lsc and $L>0$.
+Then the following are equivalent: \begin{propenum} \item $f$ has the anisotropic descent property relative to $\phi$ with constant $L$; \item $f\in \mathcal{C}^1(\bR^n)$ with $\ran \nabla f \subseteq \ran \nabla \phi$ and $f = \xi \infconv L^{-1}\star \phi$ for some $\xi:\bR^n \to \exR$. \end{propenum} Any of the above statements implies that the infimal convolution in the second statement can be taken to be exact for some $\xi:\bR^n \to \exR$ proper, lsc, where exactness means that for any $x \in\bR^n$ there is $y \in \bR^n$ such that $(\xi \infconv L^{-1}\star \phi)(x)=L^{-1}\star \phi(x-y) + \xi(y)$.